New Dowagiac health clinic aims to be one-stop destination for community - Leader Publications

 “With Wednesdays, we wanted to be open a day during the week where patients who work 9 to 5 will be able to come in and get the care that they need,” she said.

-Wolske and Basha aim to offer patients a one-stop destination for primary medical care services including wound care, diabetic care, lab work, genetic testing, mental health care and more.
+Wolske and Basha aim to offer patients a one-stop destination for primary medical care services including wound care, diabetic care, lab work, mental health care and more.

 “We hope to save patients travel time, which is huge,” Wolske said.
 “It allows them to get the necessary things done quickly.”